aryank34/PerfectPerformance/README.md

 (All the datasets are provided in the zip, no need to change anything.)

-Step 3: Run PerfectPerformance.java file which will find the perfect supplier.
+Step 3: Run the PerfectPerformance.java file which will find the perfect supplier.

 Step 4: To check the results, open the file name PerfectPerformance.txt